 C. Discovery of a ruptured large artery

-D. Increased pulmonary capillary wedge pressure
+D. Increased pulmonary capillary wedge

 E. Increased systemic vascular resistance